ministryofjustice/data-engineering-support-rota/.git-crypt/README.md

     gpg --armor --export <email-address>
     ```

 2. Ask the user to save the file locally, for example, `/tmp/firstname.asc` and send this file to you.
 As this is the **public key** it is OK to send via email attachment, but please double check they are sending the public key only!
-The private key should stay on the users local machine.
+The private key should stay on the user's local machine.

 3. Import the key into your GPG Keychain:
     ```